TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us012/01.requirements-engineering/readme.md

 ### 1.3.
 Acceptance Criteria

-**AC1:** O usuário deve inserir email e senha para fazer login./ The user must enter email and password to log in.
+**AC1:** The user must enter email and password to log in.

-**AC2:** O sistema deve verificar se o email e senha estão corretos./ The system must check whether the email and password are correct.
+**AC2:** The system must check whether the email and password are correct.

-**AC3:** Se o email e a senha estiverem corretos, o sistema deve conceder acesso ao usuário./ If the email and password are correct, the system should grant access to the user.
+**AC3:** If the email and password are correct, the system should grant access to the user.

-**AC4:** Se o email e/ou a senha estiverem incorretos, o sistema deve exibir uma mensagem de erro./ If the email and/or password are incorrect, the system should display an error message.
+**AC4:** If the email and/or password are incorrect, the system should display an error message.

-**AC5:** Dado que o usuário fez login, deve visualizar as discussões postadas no fórum./ Once the user is logged in, they should view the discussions posted on the forum.
+**AC5:** Once the user is logged in, they should view the discussions posted on the forum.

-**AC6:** Se uma discussão postada no fórum contém um link, então este link deve ser exibido como hiperlink em uma cor ou formatacão diferente do resto do texto e deve ser clicável./ If a discussion posted to the forum contains a link, then this link must be displayed as a hyperlink in a different color or formatting than the rest of the text and must be clickable.
+**AC6:** If a discussion posted to the forum contains a link, then this link must be displayed as a hyperlink in a different color or formatting than the rest of the text and must be clickable.

-**AC7:** Quando o usuário clicar no link deve ser aberta uma nova aba navegador com a página correspondente ao link./ When the user clicks on the link, a new browser tab must open with the page corresponding to the link.
+**AC7:** When the user clicks on the link, a new browser tab must open with the page corresponding to the link.

-**AC8:** Só deve ser considerado link as urls que começarem com https:// Only urls that begin with https:// should be considered links.
+**AC8:** Only urls that begin with https:// should be considered links.

 ### 1.4.
 Found out Dependencies